 Specifically, silver demand in jewelry has seen steady growth as the price of fine gold jewelry becomes less affordable.
 Demand on the commercial and industrial side (like mirror manufacturing) uses silver in electrical contacts, silver plating in circuitry, and silver coatings to improve conductivity or shield against electromagnetic and radio-frequency interference.
 However, the largest growth in industrial use of silver now is in the manufacturing of electric solar photovoltaic cells, where it’s anticipated that there will be no slowing down.

-Our Silver Refining Capabilities
+Our Silver Refining Capabilities: Full-Spectrum Scrap Silver Refiners

 | Silver Type | Typical Client |